 After 1440p, there is 4K, commonly known as 4K UHD, which is 3840 by 2160 pixels.
-While 1440p performance is certainly possible if you have a lot of money to spend on your system, If you have a lot of money to spend, go for a 4K gaming setup, but be aware of what you’re getting into if you’re a discerning gamer who wants more than just passable 4K performance; you also want a smoother experience when playing demanding modern games.
+At the same time, 1440p performance is certainly possible if you have a lot of money to spend on your system.
+If you have a lot of money to spend, go for a 4K gaming setup, but be aware of what you’re getting into if you’re a discerning gamer who wants more than just mediocre 4K performance; you also want a smoother experience when playing demanding modern games.

 7680 x 4320 (FUHD / 8K 4320p)

 Many gamers have varying preferences for gaming resolutions.
-Many gamers like 1440p or 2K.
-Although it’s a great standard to work with, this article will assist you in determining what is the best resolution for gaming according to your needs.
-The main choice you’ll have to make if you’re a reasonably committed gamer is whether to play at 1080p or 1440p.
+Many gamers like 1440p or 2K resolution.
+Although it’s an excellent standard to work with, this article will assist you in determining the best resolution for gaming according to your needs, PC specifications, and more.
+The primary choice you’ll have to make if you’re a reasonably committed gamer is whether to play at 1080p or 1440p.
 While 1080p is excellent, gaming at 1440p opens the door to newer, more amazing resolutions like 4K.
-If you want to get technical, the best gaming resolution by far is 8K.
+If you want to get technical, the best gaming resolution is 8K.